MicrosoftDocs/sdk-api/sdk-api-src/content/lmdfs/ns-lmdfs-dfs_supported_namespace_version_info.md

 ### -field DomainDfsMinorVersion

+The minor version of the domain-based DFS namespace.

 ### -field DomainDfsCapabilities

 Specifies a set of flags that describe specific capabilities of a domain-based DFS namespace.

 #### DFS_NAMESPACE_CAPABILITY_ABDE (0x0000000000000001)